 Baked Crumble: Very important thing to remember is to pack it properly.
 Store in an air-tight container or any packaging designed for freezing to protect the crumble from moisture.
 Double wrap the container with aluminum foil then put in a freezer sealed bag to avoid freezer burn.

 Unbaked Crumble: Make sure to completely cool the crumble before wrapping and storing in the freezer.

 Thawing: Thaw frozen crumble in the refrigerator overnight.
 Bake according to recipe instruction.

-- 4 tbsp rolled oats (can be substituted with all-purpose flour)
+- 4 tablespoon Rolled oats (can be substituted with all-purpose flour)

-- 3 tbsp Almond Flour or Gluten free Flour Blend
+- 3 tablespoon Almond Flour or Gluten free Flour Blend

 - 2 tbsp sliced/shaved almonds